stonepros/stone/doc/mgr/modules.rst

 must inherit from ``mgr_module.MgrStandbyModule``.

-The interface of ``MgrStandbyModule`` is much restricted compared to ``MgrModule`` -- none of the Ceph cluster state is available to the module.  ``serve`` and ``shutdown`` methods are used in the same way as a normal module class.
+The interface of ``MgrStandbyModule`` is much restricted compared to ``MgrModule`` -- none of the Stone cluster state is available to the module.  ``serve`` and ``shutdown`` methods are used in the same way as a normal module class.
 The ``get_active_uri`` method enables the standby module to discover the address of its active peer in order to make redirects.
-See the ``MgrStandbyModule`` definition in the Ceph source code for the full list of methods.
+See the ``MgrStandbyModule`` definition in the Stone source code for the full list of methods.

 For an example of how to use this interface, look at the source code of the ``dashboard`` module.